About Pilgrim

 Pilgrim worked temporarily at different times as a newspaper reporter and editor, and as a correspondent, free-lancer and photographer — and in high school edited the newspaper.

-Of course, with a name like Pilgrim, Pilgrim prefers no pronouns at all — except for an occasional first-person, singular pronoun (I).
+Of course, with a name like Pilgrim, Pilgrim prefers no pronouns at all — except for an occasional first-person, singular pronoun (I, me, my, mine).

-Pilgrim’s hobbies include writing, gardening, dancing, snorkeling, fly fishing, exploring ruins and natural wonders of the U.S. Southwest — and protesting (against war, racism and misogyny; for reversing climate change, providing universal health care, ending launches of nuclear materials into space).
+Pilgrim’s hobbies include writing, gardening, dancing, snorkeling, fly fishing, exploring ruins and natural wonders of the U.S. Southwest — and protesting against war, racism and misogyny — and for reversing climate change, moving a portion of military spending to provide universal health care and education, and ending launches of nuclear materials into space.

 Pilgrim completed five marathons in previous decades but now only rides a bicycle, walks and does yoga.